2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology

 Implementation: The minimum of 36 graduate semester credit hours must have been earned in a program that addresses the knowledge and skills pertinent to the

 The applicant must have demonstrated knowledge of statistics as well as the biological, physical, and social/behavioral sciences.

 Implementation: Coursework in statistics as well as in biological, physical, and social/behavioral sciences that is specifically related to communication sciences and disorders (CSD) may not be applied for certification purposes to this category unless the course fulfills a general the university requirement in the statistics, biology, physical science, or chemistry areas.

 Acceptable courses in biological sciences should emphasize a content area related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).
-For all applicants who apply beginning January 1, 2020, acceptable courses in physical science must include coursework in physics or chemistry.
+Chemistry and physics are important for the foundational understanding of the profession of speech-language pathology.
+For all applicants who apply beginning January 1, 2020, courses that meet the physical science requirement must be in physics or chemistry.
+Program directors must evaluate the course descriptions or syllabi of any courses completed prior to students entering their programs to determine if the content provides foundational knowledge in physics or chemistry.
 Acceptable courses in social/behavioral sciences should include psychology, sociology, anthropology, or public health.
 A stand-alone course in statistics is required.
 Coursework in research methodology in the absence of basic statistics cannot be used to fulfill this requirement.